liliankasem/logicapps/README.md

   - This works: `"someVariable": "@appsetting('exampleVariable')"`
   - This does *not* work: `"someVariable": "/subscriptions/@appsetting('subId')/resourceGroups/@appsetting('resourceGroup')/"`

-- Similar to the note about the connections file, you also cannot parameterize the `workflow.json` file (you are enable to do entire variables and not partial like the example above).
+- Similar to the note about the connections file, you also cannot parameterize the `workflow.json` file (you are able to do entire variables, but not partial like the example above).
   - Something worth noting: whilst I was able to use an app settings parameter for the email address in the ExampleWorkflow, when trying to do the same for items in the Event Grid trigger action (such as the topic, path and filter properties) - that did not work.

 - [Azurite](https://github.com/Azure/Azurite) is not yet supported.

 - There is currently a bug where generating a new `connections.json` file will update `.csproj` with another entry for the connections file, feel free to delete this new reference - you do not need to reference the connections file more than once.

 ### Q & A

 Q: Why do I have to recreate the action that uses the API connection?

 - A: Currently, whilst Logic Apps v2 is in preview, the designer does not allow you to select or create a new connection when a `connections.json` file does not already exist, the only way around this is to recreate the action that uses the connection.

 Q: Why do I need to get a connection key to run locally?

 - A: When running logic apps locally, the connection needs to use the 'Raw' authentication method for connections to work.
-When deploying to Azure, the authentication method eds to be `ManagedServiceIdentity`, this is why we have a tokenized `connections.devops.json` file that we use in our DevOps pipelines to deploy our logic app.
+When deploying to Azure, the authentication method needs to be `ManagedServiceIdentity`, this is why we have a tokenized `connections.devops.json` file that we use in our DevOps pipelines to deploy our logic app.